 Pi pops up in everything from rocket-science-level math to the stuff you learn in elementary school, so it’s gained a sort of cult following.
 On March 14 (or 3/14 in U.S. date format) in 1988, a physicist at the San Francisco Exploratorium held what is thought to be the first official Pi Day celebration, which smartly included the consumption of fruit pies.
 Math teachers quickly realized the potential benefits of teaching students about pi while they ate pie, and it all caught on so much that in 2009, the U.S. Congress officially declared March 14 National Pi Day.
 Here’s how to turn your celebration into a teachable moment.

 Space is full of circular and spherical features, and to explore them, engineers at NASA build spacecraft that make elliptical orbits and guzzle fuel from cylindrical fuel tanks, and measure distances on circular wheels.
 Beyond measurements and space travel, pi is used to find out what planets are made of and how deep alien oceans are, and to study newly discovered worlds.
 In other words, pi goes a long way at NASA.

-No Pi Day is complete without a little problem solving.
+No Pi Day is complete without a little problem-solving.
 Even the math-averse will find something to love about this illustrated math challenge from NASA that features real questions scientists and engineers must answer to explore and study space – like how to determine the size of a distant planet you can’t actually see.
-Four new problems are added to the challenge each year and answers are released the day after Pi Day.
+Four new problems are added to the challenge each year and answers are released soon after Pi Day.